Skip to main content

 Year one

-The first year of the programme provides an introduction to exploring ‘crime’ in its social, historical and political context.
+The first year of your course provides an introduction to exploring ‘crime’ in its social, historical and political context.
 Getting to grips with the key concepts in criminology and its wider social scientific roots is dealt with at year one to ensure easy transition to years two and three.
-Our Studying society module explores the use of social science research methods and ensures that by the second year all students are fully acquainted with all the skills they need to progress in their studies.
+Our Studying Society module explores the use of social science research methods and ensures that by the second year, you’ll be fully acquainted with all the skills you need to progress in your studies.

 *Some modules may not be available depending on your selected programme of study.